cse110-sp24-group1/cse110-sp24-group1/README.md

 - `/specs/pitch`: Contains our intial project pitch.
 - `/src`: Contains source code for our project.

+## Wiki

+- To learn more about our project and its development, take a look at our [wiki](https://github.com/cse110-sp24-group1/cse110-sp24-group1/wiki).

 ## Future Investigation

 - **Time Remaining for Task List**